CodeYourFuture/js-exercises/.github/pull_request_template.md

 # Your Details

-Your Name:
+Your Name:Vito
-Your City:
+Your City:Manchester
-Your Slack Name:
+Your Slack Name:Vito

 # Homework Details

-Module:
+Module:js-exercises
-Week:
+Week:1